Biosafety

 The employer pays for the vaccination, not the employee.

 In case of an accident, it is important to have a written routine, which dictates what to do in different situations; e.g. how to handle contact with blood or infectious agents.
 If you suspect a laboratory related infection, contact your supervisor and if needed the hospitals infection ward 018-611 56 08.
 Furthermore, the employer is required to document when exposure to infectious substances in risk class 3 or 4 has been ascertained in connection to incidents, accidents or other undesirable events.
-See infection risk regulation AFS2018:4, § 11 for details.
+See infection risk regulation AFS2023:10, 11 kap, 8§ for details.

 Information on what to do in case of contact with blood pdf, 5 MB.

 Animal by-products¹ (often abbreviated ABP) are materials of animal origin that are not food and that have not yet been processed or treated in a way that would classify them as derived products.
 In research activities, this includes, for example, proteins, certain antibodies², cell cultures, blood, plasma, and serum of animal origin.
 It also includes other tissues as well as whole or parts of dead animals.
+It does not include living animals.

 Several authorities are responsible for ensuring that those handling animal by-products and derived products comply with Swedish and EU legislation.
 The use of animal by-products in research requires a permit from the Swedish Board of Agriculture (Jordbruksverket).
 The purpose includes preventing the spread of disease and ensuring traceability, which entails requirements for record-keeping.

 Uppsala University holds a permit from the Swedish Board of Agriculture for the import and use of animal by-products for research and teaching.
 To make use of this permit, complete form3 below and email them to the biosafety coordinator before each import.
 The user will then receive a time-limited copy and the permit number, which suppliers may require before dispatching the order.
+Please note, however, that the user and the head of department remain responsible for ensuring that transport, operations, and waste management are carried out in accordance with applicable legislation.
+Furthermore, by means of this application, the user and the head of department assume “operational responsibility” (“driftsansvar”) as defined in EU Regulation 142/2011.

 ¹ Regulated by Regulation (EC) No 1069/2009 and the Swedish Board of Agriculture's regulation SJVFS 2011:21.